EvaMaeRey/everyday_ggplot2_extension/README.md

 ![](README_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-# How do I know there’s an opportunities for extension?
+# How do I know there’s an opportunity for extension?

 The reason ggplot2 exists is explained by Hadley Wickham in an
 interview: